cmu-psych-fms/wildfire/README.md

 Wildfire has *games*, *missions* and *players*.

 A *game* brings together attributes of a particular virtual environment, or experiment.
-It’s most important component is *map*, describing the terrain.
+Its most important component is *map*, describing the terrain.
 The map is rectangular, and divided into square *cells*, each *cell* being a particular type of terrain, such as grass or woodland.
 When defining a *map* polygonal *regions* are defined and named, being contiguous sets of *cells* of the same type.
 A game has a *name* and an *id*, as well as various other parameters such as where in the *map* the *player* starts and details of fire initiation and propagation.
 There may be any number of *games* available, and they are defined before the server is started, using `defgame` forms in `.lisp` files in the `games/` subdirectory of the main server directory.
-This is described in more detail below under the heading Defining Games.
+This is described in more detail below under the heading [Defining Games](#defgame).

 A *player* is one participant.
 Currently a *player* can only manipulate a single airplane, and each airplane has a single *player* associated with it; in the future I expect to allow one *player* to manipulate multiple planes.